-Foods are a major source of insoluble fiber.
+Foods are a significant source of insoluble fiber.
 Consuming them can help in controlling various diseases.
 Some of the common food choices which have sufficient cellulose are:

 - Kidney beans

-- Fruits and vegetables such as broccoli, avocados, potatoes.
+- Fruits and vegetables such as broccoli, avocados, and potatoes.

 - Whole wheat products